sinbad/UnityBuildReleasePS/Readme.md

 The "general" build variant is used for internal testing (and has a -dev variant) and Itch.io.

+### Steam depots are 1:1 with targets

+Right now each target (e.g. Mac64, Win32) only has a single Steam Depot ID associated with it.
+This is probably too limiting for larger projects but it was all I needed right now.
+PRs welcome!

+Probably the **SteamDepotsByTarget** setting should be a hashtable to array of Depot IDs instead, and the release script should write a file for each unique Depot ID across all targets.
+However since I don't have a real-world use of this yet I haven't attempted to do that.

 ### Zipped local builds

 After building, the "general" variants (including development mode) are zipped